CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-wordpress.md

 `/wp-content/plugins/` folder, add the new files to git and then deploy your application.

-The plugin will then be available in the **Extensions** section of your admin panel and you will be able to manage it as others Wordpress plugins.
+The plugin will then be available in the **Extensions** section of your admin panel and you will be able to manage it as others WordPress plugins.
 To uninstall the plugin, the procedure is the same as before except that you have to delete the folder corresponding to the plugin you want to delete.
 The extension will be automatically disabled, but we recommend you to delete it from you admin panel before removing the file, in order to clean your database and all files that the plugin could have created.

-## Optimise and speed-up your Wordpress
+## Optimise and speed-up your WordPress

-There are multiple ways to optimise your Wordpress and speed-up its response time.
+There are multiple ways to optimise your WordPress and speed-up its response time.
 We provide different tools and software to help you in this task as [Varnish](/doc/php/varnish/) for the HTTP cache, and [Redis](/doc/addons/redis/) for the object caching.